iem-projects/forecast/_posts/2014-11-24-documenting-a-process.md

-I wish for visitors to explore the space, to walk around and understand that the sound they hear is equally produced by my composition and their movement in the space (not only in terms of activating sensors, but also purely in acoustical terms, and even further in terms of their focus of attenation, the cross-modulation by the light and space).
+I wish for visitors to explore the space, to walk around and understand that the sound they hear is equally produced by my composition and their movement in the space (not only in terms of activating sensors, but also purely in acoustical terms, and even further in terms of their focus of attention, the cross-modulation by the light and space).
 I wish for people to connect to thoughts and fragments in their memory that they had forgotten about, to bring some to the surface and allow them to be transformed by the installation.